git-dhruv/-Temp-FullStackAssignment/Readme.md

 ## About

 The project implements object detection using FasterRCNN, processes the output and then overlays bounding box and labels on it.
 On top of this, a gif animation was added to increase scope.
 The aim was to keep the codebase simple and stateless while fulfilling the project requirements.
+For Part 2 please read `src\flask_app\Readme.md`.

+Note: This code was tested on Linux.
+There are problems parsing curl request using Powershell and I didn't investigated it further.

 ### Design
 - The project is split into 2 modules, augmented reality and object detection.